opensovereigncloud/docs/docs/contribute/style-guide.md

 Use reference links more often in tables.
-It is particularly important to keep table content short, since Markdown does not provide a facility to break text in cell tables across multiple lines, and smaller tables are more readable. multiple lines, and smaller tables are more readable.
+It is particularly important to keep table content short, since Markdown does not provide a facility to break text in cell tables across multiple lines, and smaller tables are more readable.
+Multiple lines, and smaller tables are more readable.

 For example, this table’s readability is worsened by inline links: